aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

       ⎕IO←1 ⋄ ⎕ML←1
       :Trap ⎕SE.SALTUtils.DEBUG↓0
           ⎕←AutoloadTatin ⎕SE.SALTUtils.DEBUG
+          ⎕←AddPathToCmdDir path
       :Else
           dmx←⎕DMX
           ⎕←'Setup.dyalog has a problem and was not executed successfully:'
           ⎕←↑'  '∘,¨dmx.DM
       :EndTrap
-      folder←GetMyUCMDsFolder''
-      folder LoadUserCommandPackages 0
     ∇

     ∇ r←AutoloadTatin debug;wspath;path2Config
       r←0 0⍴''
       :Trap debug/0
-          :If 0=⎕SE.⎕NC'_Tatin'  ⍝ In 19.0 it might already be there!
+          :If 0=⎕SE.⎕NC'_Tatin'  ⍝ In 19.0 it moste likely will already be there!
           :AndIf ~IfAtLeastVersion 18
               r←'Tatin not loaded: not compatible with this version of Dyalog' :ElseIf 80≠⎕DR' '              ⍝ Not in "Classic" r←'Tatin not loaded: not compatible with Classic' :Else
               ⎕SE.⎕EX¨'_Tatin' 'Tatin'
-              wspath←GetMyUCMDsFolder '/Tatin/Client.dws'
+              wspath←GetProgramFilesFolder '/CiderTatin/Tatin/Client.dws'
               '_Tatin'⎕SE.⎕CY wspath
               path2Config←⊃⎕nparts ⎕SE._Tatin.Client.FindUserSettings ⎕AN
               'Create!'⎕SE._Tatin.Client.F.CheckPath path2Config